junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2016-04-28 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2016-04-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 447.
+- 2016-07-07 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S4920-4922; text as passed Senate: CR S4921-4922; text as reported to Senate: CR S4920-4921)
+- 2016-07-07 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S4920-4922; text as passed Senate: CR S4921-4922; text as reported to Senate: CR S4920-4921)